 The total depends on your benefit amount and the number of family members who also qualify on your record.
 The total varies, but generally, the total amount you and your family can receive is about 150 to 180 percent of your full retirement benefit.

-If your spouse continues to work while receiving benefits, the same earnings limits apply to him or her as apply to you.
+If your spouse continues to work while receiving benefits, the same earnings limits apply to them as apply to you.
 If your spouse is eligible for benefits this year and is working, you can use our earnings test calculator to see how those earnings would affect your spouse's benefit payments.
-(Your spouse's earnings affect only his or her own benefits; they do not affect your benefits or those of any other beneficiaries on your record.)
+(Your spouse's earnings affect only their own benefits; they do not affect your benefits or those of any other beneficiaries on your record.)

 The Next Step

-If your spouse is not already receiving benefits, he or she can apply online for benefits based on age.
+If your spouse is not already receiving benefits, they can apply online for benefits based on age.

-If you and your spouse apply online for retirement benefits at the same time, or if your spouse applies online after you start receiving benefits, we will check his or her eligibility for benefits as a spouse.
-If he or she is qualified, the online application will automatically include a request for spousal benefits on your record.
+If you and your spouse apply online for retirement benefits at the same time, or if your spouse applies online after you start receiving benefits, we will check their eligibility for benefits as a spouse.
+If they are qualified, the online application will automatically include a request for spousal benefits on your record.

-If your spouse applies for benefits, he or she needs to be ready to supply the information we need to approve their application for these benefits:
+If your spouse applies for benefits, they need to be ready to supply the information we need to approve their application for these benefits: